Arnab-Developer/GitHubPackageDemo/README.md

 Workflow:

-- Pull request to main, build and test the code.
+- When pull request to main then build and test the code.
-- Push to main or merge a pull request to main, build docker image and push to GitHub package.
+- When push to main or merge a pull request to main then build docker image and push to GitHub package.
 - When a release has been created then build docker image and push to dockerhub.